How to Start Your Own Blog

 This guide helps thousands, how to be a blogger and get started each year (since 2013).
 In this guide, I’ll show you how to build a blog with screenshots, videos, and you can even message me if you need anything.
 If you are ready to get started now, I recommend a simple one-click installation through Bluehost.

 If you feel overwhelmed right now, take a deep breath.
-This guide helps beginners start a blog without any prior technical experience.
+This guide helps to build your own blog without any prior technical experience.

 You can save yourself a lot of time and headaches by following this guide.
 I’ve already made the early mistakes that you can avoid with my help.
 This free blog puts all the information you need in one trusted location.
-You can start your own blog today and then I’ll show you how to make money blogging.
+You can start your own blog today and then I’ll show you how to turn your blog into a profitable website.
 I have helped teenagers and people in their 90s with setting up a blog in 20 minutes (or less.)
 And I can help you make your own blog, too.
 Remember, if you get stuck at any point, please message me and I’ll help you get unstuck.

 Skip the rest of the introduction and start building your blog!